R3rumCC/HikeTracker22-13/Retrospective/Retrospective-Demo4.md

     - For the first goal at least we improved our communication when somebody was working on db to avoid problems.
     - For the second goal we just hadn't enough time to work on it.
 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - Make all the team members more partecipate.
+  - Make all the team members more partecipative.
 Try to ask a feedback before take decisions.

 > Propose one or two

 - One thing you are proud of as a Team!!

-Each of us try to be helpfull, sometime doing well, sometime doing wrong.
-But we try to be solid and achive our goals in any case.
+Each of us tried to be helpfull, sometimes doing well, sometimes doing wrong.
+But we tried to be solid and achive our goals in any case.